heavyai/heavydb/README.md

 ### Environment Variables

 The CUDA and mapd-deps `lib` directories need to be added to `LD_LIBRARY_PATH`; the CUDA and mapd-deps `bin` directories need to be added to `PATH`.
-The `mapd-deps-ubuntu.sh` script above will generate a script named `mapd-deps.sh` containing the environment variables which need to be set.
+The `mapd-deps-ubuntu.sh` and `mapd-deps-prebuilt.sh` scripts will generate a script named `mapd-deps.sh` containing the environment variables which need to be set.
 Simply source this file in your current session (or symlink it to `/etc/profile.d/mapd-deps.sh`) in order to activate it:

     source /usr/local/mapd-deps/mapd-deps.sh